 It’s not too heavy at 6.4lbs and is not too big at a little over 16″.
 Everything about this crossbow is small and easy to use.
 While that is true, it is still able to shoot arrows at 330 fps, which is faster than you’d get from other brands with similar specifications.

-What do we love it for?
-One thing we noticed immediately with this crossbow was just how quiet it is.
+What we liked: One thing we noticed immediately with this crossbow was just how quiet it is.
 Next, the high build quality is clear throughout it.
 We’ve never seen a crossbow that is this easy to use while still being able to deliver an arrow at over 300 fps.

-What were we disappointed with?
-It’s worth noting that you don’t get many accessories with this crossbow.
+What could be better: It’s worth noting that you don’t get many accessories with this crossbow.
 That may suit you if you wanted to get them elsewhere, but most people will find that quite inconvenient.

 More features: anti-dry fire trigger, comes with 4×32 multi-reticle scope, lightweight quiver, rope cocking device, lube wax